projector-kachou/projector-kachou.github.io/docs/README.md

 You know, of course, that every website, search engine, and mobile app are designed using psychological techniques to hack your brain into spending time and effort looking at them (typically so you see ads).

 So the hell with that.
-Instead, we propose hack our own brains into spending time and effort doing the things we actually want to do.
+Instead, we propose to *hack our own brains* into spending time and effort doing the things we actually want to do.
 Like writing code, or learning a new language, or cooking healthily and working out using a productive training program.

 Techniques that will be used include:
 - NLP (Natural Language Processing) -- large language model AIs